Tompkins Financial Corp Sells 1,590 Shares of Broadcom Inc. (NASDAQ:AVGO)

 Broadcom (NASDAQ:AVGO) last released its quarterly earnings results on Wednesday, March 3rd.
 The semiconductor manufacturer reported $6.61 earnings per share for the quarter, beating the Zacks’ consensus estimate of $6.56 by $0.05.
 Broadcom had a return on equity of 35.23% and a net margin of 12.39%.
 The business had revenue of $6.66 billion for the quarter, compared to the consensus estimate of $6.61 billion.
 During the same quarter last year, the business posted $5.25 earnings per share.
 The company’s revenue for the quarter was up 13.6% on a year-over-year basis.
 On average, equities analysts expect that Broadcom Inc. will post 23.14 earnings per share for the current fiscal year.

-The business also recently disclosed a quarterly dividend, which will be paid on Wednesday, March 31st.
-Stockholders of record on Monday, March 22nd will be paid a dividend of $3.60 per share.
+The company also recently declared a quarterly dividend, which will be paid on Wednesday, March 31st.
+Shareholders of record on Monday, March 22nd will be given a dividend of $3.60 per share.
 The ex-dividend date of this dividend is Friday, March 19th.
-This represents a $14.40 dividend on an annualized basis and a dividend yield of 3.04%.
-Broadcom’s dividend payout ratio (DPR) is currently 78.05%.
+This represents a $14.40 dividend on an annualized basis and a yield of 3.04%.
+Broadcom’s payout ratio is 78.05%.

 Broadcom Profile